6 Keys to Success – Part 2

 Using the same instructions as above, take a moment to reflect on your current degree of passion and where you’d like it to be.

-On the scale below, circle your current degree of passion about your work and/or life in general and mark with an X where you’d like it to be:
+Reflection: On the scale below, circle your current degree of passion for your work and/or life in general and mark with an X where you’d like it to be:

 If you lack passion for your work/life, are you planning to redirect your choice, or redirect how you feel about it?
 How?